jamelle01/pos-next-mui/README.md

 To install and run the application locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/pos-system.git`
+1. Clone the repository: `git clone https://github.com/jamelle01/pos-next-mui.git`
-2. Navigate to the project directory: `cd pos-system`
+2. Navigate to the project directory: `cd pos-next-mui`
 3. Install dependencies: `npm install`
 4. Run the application: `npm run dev`
 5. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000)